Cost optimization

 SaaS spend management and approval process

-Create a clear approval process for new SaaS purchases that involve IT, finance, and relevant department heads.
+Create a clear procurement process for new SaaS purchases that involve IT, finance, and relevant department heads.
 This ensures that any new tools are both necessary and cost-effective before they’re added to your tech stack.

 Monitor for shadow IT